-A single data repository can also help organisations respond more quickly to external and internal changes.
+A single data repository can help organisations respond quickly to external and internal changes.
 For example, Ricoh is leveraging data and analytics to access insights that deliver process improvements and enhance customer value.
-By connecting their factory into a single data view, they can easily track inventory across all stages of the production cycle.
+By connecting their factory to a single data view, they can easily track inventory across all stages of the production cycle.
 This means they can make process innovations to drive efficiency and competitiveness.

 3. Disrupt business models with innovation

 Wherever AI and machine learning disrupts business models, innovation can be found.
 For example, secure AI solutions can now analyse images, comprehend speech and make predictions using data.
 This opens up diverse innovation opportunities, from deploying and fine-tuning new omnichannel customer-purchase touchpoints to chatbot testing, analytics and optimisation.

 I’m still in awe of how rapidly AI can learn from increasingly vast tracts of data.
 It lets us deeply understand our organisations and customers, uncover insights, and find new relationships and patterns at scale.
 Yet when we nurture a data and analytics culture, we enable our employees to drive innovation as part of their everyday practice.

 Allowing AI and machine learning to take over manual tasks can let employees do more innovative or human-only work.
 For example, while customer service chatbots handle frequently asked questions, employees can focus on cultivating customer relationships.